Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 Integrated Recovery System
 ==========================

-When deciding a recovery with MotoSuiveur Integrated Recovery System is required to be undertaken an assessment should be made to establish where the fault has occurred.
+When deciding a recovery with MotoSuiveur® Integrated Recovery System is required to be undertaken an assessment should be made to establish where the fault has occurred.
-MotoSuiveur Integrated Recovery System can only be used if the hoist is mechanical drive chain is not blocked by a mechanical means such as hoist gearbox failure or main hoist (service) brake failure.
+MotoSuiveur® Integrated Recovery System can only be used if the hoist is mechanical drive chain is not blocked by a mechanical means such as hoist gearbox failure or main hoist (service) brake failure.
-In the event the failure does permit the recovery the procedure describes the process to be undertaken to complete the recovery utilising the integrated MotoSuiveur recovery system.
+In the event the failure does permit the recovery the procedure describes the process to be undertaken to complete the recovery utilising the integrated MotoSuiveur® recovery system.

 Whilst undertaking the recovery process and in all cases the main motor hoist service brake is required to be operable and correctly functioning.
 Тhis will then be required to be opened (automatically or manually) for the entire duration of the recovery starting from when the Integrated Recovery System is engaged.

 The purpose of the Integrated Recovery System is to provide an independent means of enabling the raising or lowering the load in the event of a failure of the main hoisting mechanism.
-This means of hoisting is achieved and initiated from the MotoSuiveur System control cabinet with physical switches.
+This means of hoisting is achieved and initiated from the MotoSuiveur® System control cabinet with physical switches.

 .. important::
 	Prior to any recovery operations commencing, the cause of the fault should be identified.